realkaranvir/471FinalProject/README.md

 # CPE 471 Graphics Final Project - 3D Obstacle Course

 ## Project Overview
 This is a 3D obstacle course game built using OpenGL, featuring character movement, obstacle navigation, and dynamic camera controls.
-Navigate through a desert landscape filled with cacti, spherical obstacles, spinning axes, and challenging platforming sections to reach the end goal.
+Navigate through a desert landscape filled with cacti, spikes, and spinning axes to reach the end goal.

 ## Controls